 If you ask us, the oft-overlooked ’90s and ’00s animated characters in our list carry as much clout as any Instagram influencer.
 From half-and-half shirts and scumbro aesthetics to Margiela-inspired coats and vintage threads, these illustrated style dons know what's up.

 Check out our roundup of the best-dressed cartoon characters from the ’90s to the mid-’00s below.

 Look: ’90s-print bowling shirt with no pants

-Editor’s notes: Rocko’s choice of attire might give off a slight moved-to-Miami, developed-raging-coke-habit vibe by way of Saved by the Bell, whose opening credits clearly inspired his shirt’s graphics and colorway, but really, he was just a humble Aussie wallaby trying to make a buck.
-Little did he know that he would become the inspiration behind the bowling shirt trend that’s been everywhere this summer.
+Editor's notes: Rocko's choice of attire might give off a slight moved-to-Miami and developed-raging-coke-habit vibe (by way of Saved by the Bell; the opening credits clearly inspired his shirt's graphics and colorway) but really, he was just a humble Aussie wallaby trying to make a buck.
+Little did he know that he would become the inspiration behind the bowling shirt trend that's been everywhere the last few summers.

 Look: the “blouson blanche”

 Editor's note: Did this guy work for Margiela or what?
 While naive childhood you probably thought Dexter was simply an evil nerd, we never truly appreciated how haute his haughtiness was.
 That white lab coat is curiously similar to the jackets (aka “blousons blanche”) Margiela staff wear, which would explain why this tiny, creepy genius seemed to carry so much clout.